marko-londo/IBM-ESPN-Case-Study/.ipynb_checkpoints/README-checkpoint.md

 ## Introduction
 <br>
-IBM Watson and ESPN's use of [natural language processing](https://www.ibm.com/topics/natural-language-processing "What is natural language processing?") is a fascinating case study that showcases the power of artificial intelligence in the world of sports.
+IBM Watson and ESPN's use of NLP is a fascinating case study that showcases the power of natural language processing in the world of sports.
 This project has garnered the attention of both sports fans and tech enthusiasts alike.
 By harnessing IBM Watson's advanced NLP capabilities, ESPN has acquired the tools necessary to reshape the landscape of sports journalism and analytics through faster reporting times and improved accuracy, and has applied these practices to enhance the fantasy football experience.

 <br>
 <br>